CCALI/a2jdat/README.md

 GUIDES_DIR-  required to establish location of templates GUIDES_URL- relative web location of guides WKHTMLTOPDF_PATH- path to binary of WKHTMLTOPDF
+A new required key, "VIEWER_PATH", has been added to config.json which tells the DAT software the location of the viewer.
+An example of config.json for windows with the new key is below.
 All other keys must be present but the value is irrelevant.

 Ensure that the value for the key WKHTMLTOPDF_PATH matches the path noted above where WKHTMLTOPDF is installed.
 Backslashes are special characters in json so each backslash must be typed twice to escape them and work properly.